▪︎ CLP

 "Learning-by-doing approach

-Prerequisite for classification
+Prerequisites for classification

-What does endocrine effective mean?
+What does endocrine-disrupting mean?

 Together with you, we analyze the status quo and plan the necessary steps.
 We will also advise you on the correct implementation of the labeling requirements.
 Please feel free to contact us at sales@kft.de.